qiao/clando/README.md

 To mark a pending task as finished, use `clando finish <id>`

     $ clando finish 6
-    $ clando
-    8 - Implement a LISP interpreter

 To edit the description of a task, use `clando edit <id> <description>`

-    $ clando edit 8 Implement a LISP interpreter in Javascript 2 - Implement a LISP interpreter in Javascript
+    $ clando edit 8 Implement a LISP interpreter in Javascript

 To remove a task, use `clando remove <id>`